 Then gently fold in the lime juice until it is well combined with no runny rivers of lime juice anywhere.
 And that’s it!
 Don’t forget to taste it though to make sure you don’t need any more salt or lime juice.
 If it doesn’t make you say Hallelujah, Thank You Lord Jesus!
 Then you probably need a pinch more salt or a bit more lime juice.
 Start with one, taste and then add the other until you feel like you’ve gotten the right amount.
 Use your gut…..you’ll know when it is enough.

 If you want to be muy autentico you can easily make your own tortilla chips too.
 Simply heat up an inch or two of vegetable or canola oil in a shallow frying pan until a piece of bread browns in 30 seconds (the oil will be about 350°F if you want to use a deep-fry thermometer), cut some corn tortillas into wedges then add them to the hot oil and fry for 2-3 minutes, turning occasionally.
 Remove them to a paper towel-lined tray and sprinkle with coarse salt.

-Making your own chips is pretty easy.
-Just heat an inch or two of vegetable oil in a deep frying pan to about 350°F or until a piece of bread browns in 30 seconds when dropped in the oil.
+- Making your own chips is pretty easy.
+Just heat an inch or two of vegetable oil with a heaping spoonful of lard (if you have it) in a deep frying pan to about 350°F or until a piece of bread browns in 30 seconds when dropped in the oil.
 Cut 10-12 corn tortillas into 8 wedges each, then add to the hot oil a handful at a time.
 Fry until golden brown (about 2-3 minutes) then transfer to a paper towel-lined plate and sprinkle with salt.